 - Represented the co-founder of a technology startup who was ousted from the company in a partnership dispute and derivative action for fraud.

-- Won judgment on the pleadings in favor of homeowners in in action for Fair Employment and Housing Act violations.
+- Won judgment on the pleadings in favor of homeowners in an action for Fair Employment and Housing Act violations.

 - Represented multiple family members in litigation related to a large commercial real estate transaction involving over 20 parties and estates.

 Bernadette received a Bachelor’s Degree in Anthropology and Archaeology, and a Master’s Degree in Anthropology from The George Washington University.
-She received her Juris Doctorate from Southwestern Law School, where she participated as both an oralist and brief writer on the Moot Court team and wrote an amicus brief accepted by the Supreme Court of the United States in Ohio v.
+She received her Juris Doctorate from Southwestern Law School’s two year SCALE program, where she participated as both an oralist and brief writer on the Moot Court team and wrote an amicus brief accepted by the Supreme Court of the United States in Ohio v.
 Clark.

 Bernadette is an active member of the Natural History Museum of Los Angeles.
-Bernadette is also on the Board of Directors of Page and Time, a nonprofit organization that aims to encourage and promote literacy within correctional facilities.
+She is also on the Board of Directors of Page and Time, a non-profit organization that aims to encourage and promote literacy within correctional facilities.